Zipnx/PUFfin/puffinpy/README.md

-# Hardware Crypto Module Core
+# Puffin Crypto Module Core

 This module's purpose is to interact with the PUFort hardware over serial.
 It will be used in the GUI application, as well as other benchmarking scripts,